-It’s a daily ritual seen up and down the Maine coast.
-Anglers shoulder heavy fishing rods and reels, hoist coolers and coats, and trudge down beaches and rock spits to the water’s edge.
-There, they heave poppers and spinners and radiant flies and chunks of bait across the surf line towards the fish they hope await them.
+It’s a daily ritual seen up and down the Maine coast: Anglers shoulder surf rods and fly gear, hoist coolers and coats, and trudge down beaches and rock spits to the water’s edge.
+There, they toss poppers and crab flies and chunks of bait across the surf line towards the fish they hope await them.
 While there are many ways to enjoy the simple pleasures of fishing in Maine—no matter what time of year—there’s nothing like reeling in a fresh catch from the saltwater.